TCFD Response

 We conducted a Scope 1 and Scope 2 emissions analysis of Tokyo Seimitsu’s domestic businesses.

 We will continue to monitor the GHG emissions of Group companies in Japan and overseas and plan to respond accordingly.
-Moreover, with regards to Scope 3, we have made progress in ascertaining Category 1*1 and Category 11*2 based on LCA of products.
+Moreover, with regard to Scope 3, we have made progress in ascertaining Category 1 *1and Category 11*2, which are expected to have high emissions.
+Beginning in 2025, we are proceeding with the monitoring and collection of data of the other categories as well.

 *1: CO2 emissions from products and services purchased by the Company